Migrate Heroku Shared Database (Postgres) to Amazon RDS (MySQL)

 Step 3

-Authorize Heroku app access to RDS database
+Authorize your Heroku app to access the RDS database:

 1